Your quick guide to getting ready to vote

 Amendment 4 – Would impact when special elections for judicial vacancies are held.

-Wisconsin will be home to the first major election since the 2024 presidential election.
-The winner of this election will determine whether the Democratic or Republican Party holds a 4-3 majority in the state supreme court.
+Wisconsin was home to the first major election since the 2024 presidential election.
+The winner of this election determined which party holds a 4-3 majority in the state supreme court.

-State supreme courts have been asked to decide a host of important issues in recent years, this election, and the results of this election will have a large impact on Wisconsin.
-The 2023 state supreme court election was the most expensive judicial race in history, and there is a chance that this year’s election sees even more money spent by both candidates and political parties.
+State supreme courts have been asked to decide a host of important issues in recent years.
+The 2023 state supreme court election was the most expensive judicial race in history until this year’s supreme court race.

-To learn more about this election, as well as what other races will be on Wisconsin’s ballot on April 1st, visit Ballotpedia or Wisconsin’s Elections Commission.
+To learn more about this election’s results, visit Ballotpedia or Wisconsin’s Elections Commission.